 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make this recipe for cranberry white chocolate cookies with walnuts, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 For more homemade festive edible gift inspiration, you might like to take a look at the gifts category on Tin and Thyme.